wp-plugins/print-o-matic/readme.txt

 1. Print-O-Matic Options screen for Ultimate Flexibility

 == Changelog ==

+= 1.6.3 =
+* fixed bug with title not passing target correctly when displaying both icon and title

 = 1.6.2 =
 * fixed issue with printstyle default value not saving